Board of Directors

 Tim Stanley Tim Stanley is the CEO of Justia Inc., which provides free legal information for the online community.
 Based in San Francisco, California, Justia is involved in online public interest projects, legal aid, civil rights, free legal and consumer information, and educational projects.
 Mr. Stanley was the founder of FindLaw and has also served on the Board of Directors for Nolo.
 He received his BA and MS from Stanford University prior to attending the University of Michigan Law School and Harvard Law School.

-Justine Stefanneli Dr. Justine N. Stefanelli is the Director of Publications and Research at the American Society of International Law in Washington, DC.
+Justine Stefanneli Dr. Justine N. Stefanelli is the Deputy Executive Director and Director of Publications and Research at the American Society of International Law in Washington, DC.
 Dr. Stefanelli obtained her PhD at Queen Mary University of London, where she examined the role that judicial review plays in safeguarding the liberty of individuals in long-term immigration detention in the EU, UK and US.
 She received her LLM in European law at Queen Mary University of London, and her JD from the University of Pittsburgh.

 Zachary ZaggerZachary V. Zagger is Senior Marketing Counsel at the law firm Ogletree, Deakins, Nash, Smoak & Stewart, PC, where he develops strategy for the firm’s blog and other content.
 He serves as a lead writer for the firm’s Insights blog and produces relevant content for the firm’s webinars, publications, podcasts, and other media.
 He was previously a Senior Reporter for the online legal news publication Law360, covering legal issues in the sports and regulated gambling industries.
 Mr. Zagger has also served as JURIST Chief of Staff and as a Senior Editor.
 He earned a JD from the University of Pittsburgh School of Law and holds a BA in newspaper journalism, history and political science from Syracuse University.